 Beware of the AMT when doing year-end tax planning

-As year-end approaches, you may be trying to accelerate deductible expenses into 2014 to reduce, or at least defer, tax.
+As of year-end approaches, you may be trying to accelerate deductible expenses into 2014 to reduce, or at least defer, tax.
 But you must beware of the alternative minimum tax (AMT) — a separate tax system that limits some deductions and doesn’t permit others, such as:

 State and local income tax deductions